-Books and Other Writing by Richard Balthazar
+Books and Other Writings by Richard Balthazar

 My authorial aspirations started rather early in life with a couple pubescent novels, manuscripts that I now keep under strict security.
 After my New Orleans period, I knew it should be a novel and made notes on it a few years later, actually starting the writing in the mid 80’s.
 That was when I also began a novel about my Arkansas period and my opus on Indian mounds.
 With these two fabulous projects, I started looking for a literary agent, a search that dragged out for more than a decade without a single response, even for courtesy.
 Need we ask why?

 So in the early 1990s I decided to start my own publishing company, which for arcane reasons I called FIVE FLOWER PRESS.
 In my professional job I’d managed publication of several books, and so I didn’t feel intimidated.
 The first one was nonfiction about my Indian mound project mentioned above, published in 1992 as REMEMBER NATIVE AMERICA, The Earthworks of Ancient America.
 It was done very professionally with a talented designer, major printer and national distributor, and respectable advertising efforts to good reviews and nominal sales.
 It is now available in electronic form for free download by clicking on the above title.